Glossary

 Active moiety

-The part of a substance responsible for the relevant biological or chemical activity, separate from salt-form naming.
+The part of a substance responsible for the main biological or chemical activity.

-This helps explain why databases may connect octenidine and octenidine hydrochloride records.
+This is why a database may connect octenidine with octenidine hydrochloride or related names.

 PubChem, National Library of Medicine